Radhe-0/PythonFriend/README.md

     - **Executable File Name:** This is the name of your main Python file after you've made it into an executable program.
 The name changes depending on your computer:
         - **Linux/MacOS:** `py_backend`
         - **Windows:** `py_backend.exe`
-        - This executable file needs to be in the same folder as the Godot program.
+        - This executable file needs to be in the same folder as the **exported** Godot program.

 ## Example